 self.next = next

-, creating clear boundaries for our list.
-This double-linked structure makes deleting nodes much easier than in singly linked lists - we don't need to keep track of the previous node during traversal because it's already connected.
+The first node's prev pointer and the last node's next pointer both point to null, marking the ends of the list.
+This double-linked structure makes deleting nodes much easier than in a singly linked list, since you don't need to track the previous node while traversing.
+It's already connected.

 # Definition of a doubly linked list